 Bengal Cat Insurance FAQs

-Common questions about insuring your Bengal cat in New Zealand.
+Common questions about insuring your Bengal cat in Australia.

-How much does pet insurance cost for a Bengal cat in NZ?
+How much does pet insurance cost for a Bengal in Australia?

-Pet insurance for a Bengal in NZ typically costs $38 - $68 per month for comprehensive cover, $24 - $48 per month for mid-tier cover, or $10 - $22 per month for accident-only cover.
-Premiums vary depending on your cat's age, your location, the provider, and the level of cover you choose.
-Younger Bengals are generally cheaper to insure.
+Pet insurance for a Bengal in Australia typically costs $35 - $58 per month for comprehensive cover, $22 - $40 per month for mid-tier cover, or $10 - $20 per month for accident-only cover.
+Premiums vary depending on your cat's age, location, and chosen provider.

-Most comprehensive pet insurance plans in NZ cover hypertrophic cardiomyopathy (HCM) as a hereditary condition, provided it was not a pre-existing condition when the policy started.
-There is typically a waiting period for hereditary conditions.
-Mid-tier and accident-only plans may not cover HCM, so check the policy wording carefully if this is a concern.
+Most comprehensive pet insurance plans in Australia cover hypertrophic cardiomyopathy (HCM) as a hereditary condition, provided it was not pre-existing when the policy started.
+Bengals have a documented predisposition to HCM, making hereditary condition cover particularly relevant.

-Is it worth getting pet insurance for a Bengal?
+Is pet insurance worth it for a Bengal?

-At what age should I insure my Bengal cat?
+At what age should I insure my Bengal?

-Insuring your Bengal as early as possible - ideally as a kitten from 8 weeks of age - is generally worth considering.
-Early enrolment means fewer pre-existing condition exclusions and lower premiums.
-HCM can develop at any age, and joint conditions may present from young adulthood.
-Most providers accept new enrolments up to age 8 - 10 years.
+Insuring your Bengal as early as possible - ideally from 8 weeks - is worth considering.
+HCM and PRA-b can develop at various ages, and early enrolment means these conditions will not be classified as pre-existing.
+Most Australian providers accept new enrolments up to age 8 - 10 years.

 Get Free Estimates